balena-labs-research/python-wifi-connect/README.md

 Alternatively, if you would rather have your backend use specified ports instead of the host network, you can change the `PWC_HOST` environment variable to `172.17.0.1` and access the API from `http://172.17.0.1:9090/v1/connect`.

 ## Changing the default network interface
 By default, the first available Wi-Fi network interface available will be used.
 For the vast majority of cases there is only one Wi-Fi network interface (`wlan0`) and therefore this is no issue.
 Similarly, if you plug in a Wi-Fi dongle to a device without its own built-in Wi-Fi, the Wi-Fi dongle will be used by default.

 If however, you have a device with built in Wi-Fi and a Wi-Fi dongle, you will have a device with two network interfaces (usually `wlan0` and `wlan1`).
-For these instances, or on other occasions where you have a complex interface setup, you can specify which network interface you would like Py Wi-Fi Connect to use by setting the environment variable shown in the `docker-compose.yml` file:
+For these instances, or on other occasions where you have a complex network interface setup, you can specify which network interface you would like Py Wi-Fi Connect to use by setting the environment variable shown in the `docker-compose.yml` file:

 ````
 PWC_INTERFACE: "wlan0"
 ````

-To allow for automatic detection, set the variable to `false` or remove the variable from your `docker-compose.yml` file:
+To allow for automatic detection, set the variable to `auto` or remove the variable from your `docker-compose.yml` file:

 ````
-PWC_INTERFACE: false
+PWC_INTERFACE: "auto"
 ````

 This setting can also be controlled using the `/set_interface` endpoint.